 4. What is the profit-loss ratio.
 That is, the size of the average winning trade divided by the size of the average losing trade.

 Here’s an area where most traders new to forex are not aware of, or forget to take into consideration.
-What I mean by a system suiting your lifestyle is:

 1. What is the amount of time needed to analyse the market per day?